hollandaucoin/Minesweeper/README.md

 <h2>The Game</h2>

-In creating this project, I used various classes and forms to utilize the MVC design pattern.
-Below are the classes and the fill feature needed to complete the game.
+In creating this project, I used various classes and forms to follow the MVC design pattern.
+Those classes as well as the recursive method needed are shown below.

 <h3>Classes</h3>
 <p align="center">